alicevision/MeshroomMaya/doc/Documentation.v0.4.2.md

 * Create locator from vertex

 Locator can also be created from an existing vertex.
 You have to set vertex selection mode and select the vertex from which you want to create the locator.
-Then, in MayaMVG menu, click on "Create locator from vertex".
+Then, in MeshroomMaya menu, click on "Create locator from vertex".

 <p align="center">
   <img src="img/menu.png">